sashr17/URL_Shortener/README.md

 # Install dependencies
 npm install

-# Edit the default.json file with your mongoURI and baseUrl
+# Edit the default.json file with your mongoURI and baseURL
-# Use production.json in production env

 # Run
 npm start